MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/what-is-information-protection.md

 When you use Azure Information Protection with Exchange Online, you get an additional benefit: The ability to send protected emails to any user, with the assurance that they can read it on any device.

-For example, users need to send sensitive information to personal email addresses that use a **Gmail**, **Hotmail**, or a **Microsoft** account, or to users who don't have an account in Office 365 or Azure AD.
+For example, users need to send sensitive information to personal email addresses that use a **Gmail**, **Hotmail**, or a **Microsoft** account.
+Or, to users who don't have an account in Office 365 or Azure AD.
 These emails should be encrypted at rest and in transit, and be read only by the original recipients.

 This scenario requires the [new capabilities from Office 365 Message Encryption](https://techcommunity.microsoft.com/t5/Security-Privacy-and-Compliance/Email-Encryption-and-Rights-Protection/ba-p/110801).
 If the recipients cannot open the protected email in their native email client, they can use a one-time passcode to read the sensitive information in a browser.